Skip to content

 Automatic Events

-HitKeep’s browser tracker can emit a small set of built-in events automatically:
+HitKeep’s browser tracker emits a small set of built-in events automatically after you install the default hk.js snippet:

 • outbound_click